emilianofant/PkmBoy/README.md

 ### Display Resolution and limitations
 The original Gameboy display resolution was 160px(width) per 144px(tall), and the game was mostly composed of 20 * 18 Grid or 8px per 8px Tiles.
-As the console doesn't have a "frame buffer", you can't specify the color of each pixel on screen individually.
+As the Gameboy console doesn't have a "frame buffer", you can't specify the color of each pixel on screen individually.
 Because of that, all the on-screen images are built by assembling loads of "tiles", i.e. 8x8 pixels squares.
 This is applicable for both background and sprites:

 - The Sprites can work using 4 8x8px tiles, measuring 16x16px, but also the Gameboy could make a 8x16 display mode for the sprites (meaning, 2 tiles of 8x16px).
 - 8px per 8px repetitive tiles for floors.